mobanisto/pinpit-gradle-plugin/README.md

 ## Undocumented options

-See `PinpitProjectProperties.kt` for flags and switches that can be passed to the plugin via Gradle project properties (`-P` flags).
+See `PinpitProperties.kt` for flags and switches that can be passed to the plugin via Gradle project properties (`-P` flags).